clintjedwards/basecoat/README.md

 ### Building the frontend

 This requires installing vue js and a bunch of other packages that the frontend uses.
-We also use Packr to compiled the frontend assets into binary
+Basecoat uses go generate and vfsgen to bake frontend files into the binary.

 - install npm packages: `cd frontend; npm install`
-- install packr: `go get -u github.com/gobuffalo/packr/packr`

 ### Generate certificates